anon-neurips2025/FUSED/README.md

 ## Citation

-If you use FUSED in your research, please cite our NeurIPS 2025 paper.
+If you use FUSED in your research, please cite our paper.

 ## License